Skip to main content

 We've got the space, tools and expertise for you to make a wide impression.

-Our studios are equipped with an etching room, ventilated spray booths, screen printing stations, an exposure unit for photo-based screens and litho plates, flat storage drawers and numerous work-tables.
-Presses include a Brand etching press, a Takach etching press and a Brand lithography press.
-We have safe studio practices with non-toxic processes and materials; photo-based polymer plates and water-based screen-printing inks are used as well as oil-based inks, grounds and solvents.
+We have safe studio practices with a majority of non-toxic processes and materials; photo-based polymer plates and water-based screen-printing inks are used as well as oil-based inks, grounds and solvents.
+Our studios are equipped with:

 Our Projects

 Below are examples of our student work.
-You can find more student work in Senior Exhibitions and Jurried Student Art shows in the Lawton Gallery Archives
+You can find more student work in Senior Exhibitions and Juried Student Art shows in the Lawton Gallery Archives

 Student work